Week 6

 dim3 threadIdx - thread index within block

-If you want to see how the code runs in emulation mode then you can set the emu environment variable to 1 (e.g. in tcsh: setenv emu 1) and then make in the example's project directory.
+If you want to see how the code runs in cuda emulation mode then you can set the emu environment variable to 1 (e.g. in tcsh: setenv emu 1) and then make in the example's project directory.
 You will find the executable in bin/linux/emurelease.
 You will also notice that things run a lot slower.

 Device emulation mode is good when you don't have a compatible machine to do your coding on.
 It is also useful if you want to put some printfs into the kernel to see what is happening.
 You can't use printf to debug your code when you are running the kernel on the GPU.